 Information about the person with dementia

+As information can be lost or forgotten, it can help if a friend, carer or family member writes down some important facts about the person with dementia.
+This can then be given to the named nurse at the first meeting and should be held in the person's medical notes.
 Alzheimer's Society has produced a leaflet called This is me which can be used to record this information.
-When completed, it provides a snapshot of the person with dementia, giving information about them as an individual, such as needs, preferences, likes, dislikes and interests.
-The leaflet can be downloaded from alzheimers.org.uk/thisisme or ordered from Xcalibre on 01628 529 240.
+When filled in it provides a snapshot of the person with dementia, giving details about them as an individual, such as their personal background, needs, preferences, likes, dislikes and interests.
+The leaflet can be downloaded from alzheimers.org.uk/thisisme or ordered from Alzheimer's Society Publications Orderline on 0300 303 5933.

 - information about foods they particularly like or dislike, or any difficulties they have eating